Exact SOHS decompositions of trigonometric univariate polynomials with Gaussian coefficients: Algorithm based on complex SDP

 The input of Algorithm $\csostwo$ includes a polynomial $f\in \Hi(\Z)[z]$ of degree $d$ which is positive on $\ucircle$.
 The outputs are $\varepsilon \in \Q_+$, a list of Gaussian numbers $[u_0,u_1,\dots,u_d]$, and a list of polynomials $[s_1,\dots,s_d]$ in $\Q[i][z]$ providing an SOHS decomposition of $f$ as follows {

 }

 The first steps of $\csostwo$ (Lines \ref{line:sub2}--\ref{line:endwhile0}) are exactly the same as $\csosone$ to obtain $\varepsilon \in \Q_+$ such that $f - \varepsilon$ is positive on $\ucircle$.
 Then, instead of using root isolation as in $\csosone$, $\csostwo$ relies on complex SDP (Line \ref{line:sdp}) and Cholesky's decomposition (Line \ref{line:chol}) to compute an approximate SOHS decomposition of the perturbed polynomial.
-With $f-\varepsilon$, $\delta$, and $R$, the $\sdp$ function calls an SDP solver to compute a rational approximation $\tilde{Q}$ of the Gram matrix associated to $f-\varepsilon$ and a rational approximation $\tilde{\lambda}$ of its smallest eigenvalue. \if Please unify the algorithm statements at your convenience, so that they are similar (same kind of input/output, etc.).
+With $f-\varepsilon$, $\delta$, and $R$, the $\sdp$ function calls an SDP solver to compute a rational approximation $\tilde{Q}$ of the Gram matrix associated to $f-\varepsilon$ and a rational approximation $\tilde{\lambda}$ of its smallest eigenvalue.
+As in \cite{magron2021exact} we analyze the complexity of the procedure by assuming that \texttt{sdp} relies on the ellipsoid algorithm \cite{GroetschelLovaszSchrijver93}, running in polynomial-time within a given accuracy $\delta$ and a radius bound $R$ on the Frobenius norm of $\tilde{Q}$.
+Its outputs are obtained by solving the following complex SDP:

-Note that there is a difference between the Cholesky's decomposition here which only needs to be approximate (so with a numerical procedure), and the exact $L D L^T$ performed in the $\PP$ algorithm (so with a symbolic procedure). \fi Its outputs are obtained by solving the following complex SDP:

 where $\Theta_k$ is the elementary Toeplitz matrix with ones on the $k-$th diagonal and zeros elsewhere, $1_{k=0} = 1$ if $k=0$ and $0$ otherwise, $\trace(\cdot)$ stands for the usual matrix trace operator.
 The equality constraints of SDP \eqref{eq:posGram} corresponds to the relation $f(z) - \varepsilon= v_d^{\star}(z) \cdot Q \cdot v_d (z) $.
 This SDP program (corresponding to SDP (2.14) in \cite{dumi2017}) computes the Gram matrix associated to $f$ with the largest minimal eigenvalue.
 The $\cholesky$ function computes first an approximate Cholesky's decomposition $L L^T$ of $\tilde{Q}$ with precision $\delta_c$, and provides as output a list of polynomials $[s_0,\dots,s_d] \in \Q[i][z]$, $s_k$ is the inner product of the $(k+1)$-th row of $L$ by $v_d$.
 One would expect to have $f-\varepsilon = \sum_{k=0}^d s_k^\star s_k$ after using exact SDP and Cholesky's decomposition.
 Since the SDP solver is not exact, we have to consider the remainder $u = f - \varepsilon - \sum_{k=0}^d s_k^\star s_k$ and proceed exactly as in $\csosone$ to obtain an exact SOHS decomposition.